 Disclosure laws vary in different states.
 Not every homeowner is required to tell buyers about every structural issue of a home.
-Real estate agents always obtain legally required disclosures from sellers, so that’s generally a good starting point.Verify my mortgage eligibility (Jan 28th, 2022)
+Real estate agents always obtain legally required disclosures from sellers, so that’s generally a good starting point.Verify your mortgage eligibility (Aug 19th, 2022)

 - Standard disclosures: These generally don’t involve information like HOA obligations, missing wires, etc. They’re just basic checklists of what is and isn’t a problem in a home

 - Natural hazards: Earthquake, fire, and flood zone information

 - Lead paint: If there is any lead-based paint on the premises, this must be disclosed.
 According to the Residential Lead-Based Paint Hazard Reduction Act of 1992, anyone selling a home that was built prior to 1978 must disclose any lead-based paint hazards on the property.